TOTUS TUUS APOSTOLATE

 The Catholic faith is one of the most known but least understood of various faiths, not just among people of other religions but also among other Christians.
 She has always considered it a duty of the highest rank to seek full unity with estranged communions of fellow Christians, and at the same time to reject any promiscuous and false union that would mean being unfaithful to or glossing over the teaching of Sacred Scripture and Sacred Tradition.

 Forgiveness is one of the most misunderstood virtues—often mistaken for toxic positivity or passivity.
 Phrases like “forgive and forget” can dismiss real pain, while cancel culture swings to the opposite extreme, writing people off without context and stifling empathy.
-Nevertheless, it remains the case that forgiveness reaps extensive mental health benefits and fosters deep relationships.
-The way people exercise forgiveness and achieve personal closure varies (i.e., accidents), but the substance of it remains the same: A conscious, regular decision to relinquish the impulse to hate and retaliate, and to pursue personal peace instead.
+A conscious, regular decision to relinquish the impulse to hate and retaliate, and to pursue personal peace instead.

 For many, it is a form of being courteous to one another and an expression of appreciation.
 Nothing appears inherently wrong.
 However, we need to view this through a liturgical lens, and not from a worldly context.